vatoio/installcentos/README.md

-Install RedHat OKD 3.11 on your own server.
+Install RedHat OKD 4.1 on your own server.
 For a local only install, it is suggested that you use CDK or MiniShift instead of this repo.
-This install method is targeted for a single node cluster that has a long life.
+This install method is targeted for 3 node cluster that has a long life.

-This repository is a set of scripts that will allow you easily install the latest version (3.11) of OKD in a single node fashion.
+This repository is a set of scripts that will allow you easily install the latest version (4.1) of OKD in a single node fashion.
 What that means is that all of the services required for OKD to function (master, node, etcd, etc.) will all be installed on a single host.
 The script supports a custom hostname which you can provide using the interactive mode.

 **If you are wanting to install OCP on RDO (OpenStack)**